Why Law Firms Are Shifting from Traditional to CTV

 The Streaming Reality

-TV viewing is streaming
+44.8% TV viewing is streaming Source: Nielsen 2025

-U.S. households use CTV monthly
+90% U.S. households use CTV monthly Source: Nielsen 2025

-Streaming growth since 2021
+71% Streaming growth since 2021 Source: Nielsen 2025

-You can't advertise to people where they aren't.
+You can’t advertise to people where they aren’t.
 As viewership shifts to streaming, advertising must follow.
-Cord-cutting isn't just young people anymore.
-The 35-54 demographic—core PI client potential—is substantially streaming.
+Cord-cutting isn’t just young people anymore.
+The 35-54 demographic, core PI client potential, is substantially streaming.

 The Attribution Gap Closes